mlightning3/ThirdEye/README.md

 ThirdEye
 ========

-Android app for controling the flask-video-streaming server.
+Android app for controlling the [flask-video-streaming server](https://github.com/mlightning3/flask-video-streaming).
 Both are projects for the University of Michigan.

 ### Features